babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 ## Contributing process to the project

-BabiaXR is an open-source project hosted on [GitLab](https://gitlab.com/babiaxr), all the information about the tasks, the repositories with the code and the webpage are there, if you are on GitHub, please visit https://gitlab.com/babiaxr.
+BabiaXR is an open-source project hosted on [GitLab](https://gitlab.com/babiaxr).
+All the information about the tasks, the repositories with the code and the webpage are there, if you are on GitHub, please visit https://gitlab.com/babiaxr.

 ### Team organization

-The core developers organize the development using springs of two weeks of duration, each spring is defined as a Milestone of GitLab.
-In each milestone, some tasks will have done, and the organization of the tasks is the following:
+The core developers organize the development using sprints of two weeks of duration, each sprint is defined as a Milestone of GitLab.
+In each milestone, some tasks are worked on, and the organization of the tasks is as follows:

 - Topics/Subjects of the tasks are defined as issues in GitLab with the `Theme` tag.
 - Epics are big and complex tasks that have smaller and defined subtasks as children, each epic has a topic assigned.
 Once all the tasks of an epic are resolved, the epic will be resolved as well.
-Are defined as issues in GitLab with the `Epic` tag.
+Epics defined as issues in GitLab with the `Epic` tag.
 - The common tasks are issues on GitLab and these issues depend on an epic or are a bug/feature.

-#### Springs/Milestones
+#### Sprints/Milestones

-Please, for further information about the Springs, go to the [RELEASE_NOTES.md](https://gitlab.com/babiaxr/aframe-babia-components/-/blob/master/docs/RELEASE_NOTES.md) doc.
+Please, for further information about the sprints, go to the [RELEASE_NOTES.md](https://gitlab.com/babiaxr/aframe-babia-components/-/blob/master/docs/RELEASE_NOTES.md) doc.

 ### Pending tasks

-We follow a Kanban for each, hosted as a board on GitLab, in the "To Do" list there are the tasks that are prepared to do.
-In order to see the tasks related to the current spring/milestone, please filter by milestonse the kanban/tasks list:
+We follow a Kanban process for each task, hosted as a board on GitLab.
+In the "To Do" list there are the tasks that are prepared to do.
+In order to see the tasks related to the current sprint/milestone, please filter the kanban/tasks list by milestones:

 - Kanban: https://gitlab.com/groups/babiaxr/-/boards
 - Tasks list: https://gitlab.com/groups/babiaxr/-/issues

-### How to MR
+### How to Merge Request (MR)

-In order to submit a PR, please follow the next steps:
+In order to submit a MR, please follow the next steps:

 1. Fork the target repository of BabiaXR on GitLab.
-2. Do the development/action.
+2. Do the development/action (see next section).
-3. Submit a Merge Request referring the task/issue if the development resolves it.
+3. Submit a MR referring the task/issue if the development resolves it.

 ## Deploy a dev server locally